 Check that the details of the booking are correct.
 If they are not, either send us an email quoting the 'Booking ID' and tell us what needs to be corrected, or give us a call on 01600891100.

-Ensure that you bring both sun protection and waterproofs.
+Ensure that you bring both sun protection and waterproof jackets.
 Hats and sunglasses are very useful on sunny days and suntan lotion is essential.
-You can also purchase a rain poncho from our canoe centre for only £1, which may come in handy if you don't have a lightweight jacket.
 You may also want to ensure that you have food and drink for a picnic whilst en route, as there are plenty of nice green areas to stop off.
+There are a couple of places you could stop off to purchase refreshments but we would always recommend bringing your own food, if they are closed you don't want to be left without anything to eat.
 Please ensure you bring a bag for your litter and that you dispose of it correctly at the end of your canoe trip, we have a large black bin at the gate when you return.

 If you are doing a multi-day trip don't forget to book your accommodation/camping in advance, visit the accommodation page on our website for our recommended campsites and guest houses.
 Also, do not forget that some private launch points upstream require a launch fee ranging from £2 to £3 per canoe, which needs to be paid separately on arrival.
 When undertaking a multi-day trip it might be useful to bring a small first aid kit, and some insect repellent for the evenings.